Journal of Molecular Biology

 The Journal of Molecular Biology is a biweekly peer-reviewed scientific journal covering all aspects of molecular biology.
-It was established in 1959 and is published by Elsevier.
-The editor-in-chief is Peter Wright (The Scripps Research Institute).
+It was established in 1959 by Academic Press in London.
+It is currently published by Elsevier.
+The editor-in-chief was Peter Wright (The Scripps Research Institute) for the last 33 years.
+He has been succeeded by Michael F. Summers (University of Maryland Baltimore County).

 Abstracting and indexing

 The journal is abstracted and indexed in:

-According to the Journal Citation Reports, the journal has a 2020 impact factor of 5.469.
+According to the Journal Citation Reports, the journal has a 2023 impact factor of 4.7.

 Notable articles

 Some of the most highly cited articles that have appeared in the journal are: